ADKaster/adkaster.github.io/_posts/2022-4-30-SerenityOS-Superbuild.md

 ### Makefile build, explained

-Going back to the original build steps for serenity, hopefully there's now some initution for what each step is actually doing:
+Going back to the original build steps for serenity, hopefully there's now some intuition for what the first step is actually doing:

 1. Build the cross-compilation toolchain (BuildIt.sh)
 1. Build the Kernel and Userland C++ files (Kernel/makeall.sh)
 1. Install all the files into a sysroot, and build a root filesystem for Userland (Kernel/sync.sh, called from makeall.sh)
 1. Point QEMU to the Kernel binary and rootfs, and boot the system (Kernel/run)

-However, the original flow is a bit of a lie.
-First, we download the toolchain source and patch it, configuring it for our cross-compilation target we just added to its playbook via the patches.
-But in order to build the compiler-provided C and C++ runtime libraries (libgcc.a, libstdc++, etc), we need the sysroot to already exist with LibC and other userland runtime libraries' headers.
-So the build script actually installs those headers into the sysroot location before even building the kernel as part of the Toolchain build, and then builds the compiler-provided runtime libraries.

-In the early days, the folks working on the Toolchain build didn't realize that we don't actually need to *build* the C library, pthread library, etc. and only need the headers for the runtime library build.
-This was corrected later (2020 time-frame).
+After the toolchain is setup, it's finally time to build the operating system.

 ---